ronanhenry-web/Weather/README.md

-# Projet Weather
+# Weather Project

-Objectif savoir exploiter une API, réaliser une IHM, faire fonctionner LiveData, structurer le projet avec des ViewModel et gérer la gestion des erreurs
+Aimed at learning how to use an API, create a UI, implement LiveData, structure the project with ViewModel, and handle error management

-## Démarrer
+## Getting Started

-Le projet a été créé sous Android Studio, pour le démarrer suivre les étapes suivantes.
+The project was created using Android Studio.
+To get it running, follow these steps :

-- Cloner le projet et Run l'application
+- Clone the project and run the application

-## Sources & Outils
+## Sources & Tools

 <a href="https://developer.android.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/android/android-original-wordmark.svg" alt="android" width="40" height="40"/> </a>